 The site coordinator may need to call the TXVSN course provider contact after reviewing the student’s current Individualized Education Program (IEP) and the course objectives and assignments.
 A contact person for each TXVSN course provider is listed on the ‘Course Details’ page for each course, including phone number and email address.
 This phone call will provide an opportunity for the site coordinator to ask the TXVSN course provider about the methods that might be utilized to meet the requirements of the student’s current IEP.
 Notes should be taken during the conversation to document examples of modifications and accommodations that can be accomplished and are currently available in a specific TXVSN course.
 Noted examples of modifications and accommodations that are and are not currently available in a specific TXVSN course should be provided to the committee during the ARD meeting.
 Any other items deemed worthy of note by the site coordinator during the phone call should be documented and shared with the ARD committee.

 All students are highly encouraged to take some form of a pre-assessment for online learning readiness prior to taking an online course.
 A pre-assessment can provide additional information to the ARD committee about the student’s knowledge, aptitude, and skills in the world of online learning.
-A free student orientation to online learning entitled ‘Clue In’ is currently available through the TXVSN at http://cluein.TXVSN.org.
+A series of videos are available for student orientation to online learning entitled ‘Clue In’ through the TXVSN at CLUE IN.

 At the ARD meeting, an important person to consider inviting is the technology coordinator or campus technology liaison.
 By participating in the ARD, a member of the technology department can become aware of any additional technology or support needed from their department.
 Additionally, with this highlighted focus on technology, the student and parent can gain an awareness of the level of technology required should the student plan to work on this course from home, i.e., does this TXVSN course require a high speed internet connection to view videos or other course components, etc. as opposed to a dial up connection.
 Any technology upgrades on the home computer would be the responsibility of the parents.